Magento vs WooCommerce

 WooCommerce is more user-friendly and affordable, while still offering lots of resources to grow and scale your business.

-We put both platforms through our extensive research process, scoring them for ease of use, cost, features and more.
-WooCommerce came out on top, because it will be the better option for most stores, while Magento will still be perfect for others.
-This post will compare both platforms in the areas that matter most to ecommerce businesses, so you’ll gain a clear understanding of which one is right for you.
+We put both platforms through our extensive research process, scoring them for ease of use, cost, features, and more.
+WooCommerce came out on top because it will be the better option for most stores, while Magento will still be perfect for others.
+This post will provide comparisons for both ecommerce platforms in the areas that matter most to ecommerce businesses, so you’ll gain a clear understanding of which one is right for you.

 What are Magento and WooCommerce?